 Now our session comes to an end and the ropes start to slip away; the adrenaline and the endorphins give way again to oxytocin and serotonin, the so-called “hormone of happiness”.

-Actually the serotonin is the hormone which causes an improvement to our mood and has a relaxing and anti-pain effect.
+Actually the serotonin is the hormone that causes an improvement to our mood and has a relaxing and anti-pain effect.
 It’s a very important substance since it combats the effects of the reduction of the levels of endorphins and adrenaline which could cause a sudden sense of sadness and even abandonment, a desire of crying and feelings of hunger and cold (the so-called “adrenaline or endorphins drop”).

-These negative effects can arise also some time after the session, stimulated by the release of other hormones, like the cortisol or the prolactin which our body produces to contrast an emotionally and physically demanding situation.
+These negative effects can arise also sometime after the session, stimulated by the release of other hormones, like the cortisol or the prolactin which our body produces to contrast an emotionally and physically demanding situation.